brite-code/brite/docs/spec/src/patterns.md

   - [+Constructor] Access? `mutable`?
 Identifier

 BindingPatternHole : `_`

+Binds a value to a name in the current scope.

+If the name resolves to a class constructor with no arguments in the current scope then instead we test whether or not the value being matched is an instance of that class.

 Note: Enabling the constructor tag breaks [expression/pattern symmetry](#sec-Pattern-Expression-Symmetry) since it allows the {Access} modifier and the `mutable` modifier whereas that is not allowed in expressions.
 However, this is ok since we don’t need expression/pattern symmetry for implementation efficiency in constructors.